ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 each example, it's assumed the recurring appointment starts on May 1, 2015 and repeats for five occurrences.

-Each of the examples in the weekly, monthly, and yearly sections below include the lists of dates which the frontend expects to get back from the web service.
+Each of the examples in the weekly, monthly, and yearly sections below includes the lists of dates which the frontend expects to get back from the web service.
 To put the web service's role in perspective, with these dates in hand, the frontend clones the recurrence appointment, excluding the recurrence part.
 In